Permissioning Knowledge in Guru

 - Search for or scroll to the Collection.

-- In Search for Groups, type and select the Group.
+- In Search for people or Groups to add, type and select the user or Group name

-- Click the ellipsis (⋮) next to the Group’s name to set their permission level.
+- Click the dropdown arrow next to the Group’s name to set their permission level.

 What are the different Group roles applied to Collections?